muscaa/telebot-rccar-esp32/README.md

 ### #1.
 Meeting rooms reservation system

-The user can view the available rooms and book a room.
 The app allows adding/deleting a room with name and capacity, displaying all rooms and bookings, searching for a room by name, capacity and availability, booking the room and canceling the booking.
-To book a room, the user must specify the date and time.

 ### #2.
 Library books tracking system

-The system allows to store the data of the books in a library.
-The user can add books by specifying title, author, types and location, search and display books by title, author and availability, borrow books for a number of days and return borrowed books.
+The app allows adding/deleting a book with title, author, type and location, displaying all books and borrowed books, searching for a book by title, author and availability, borrowing the book and returning the borrowed book.

 ### #3.
 Bicycle reservation system

-The user can view the number of bikes available and their type and reserve a bike.
-The user can add bikes by specifying the type (city, mountain, road, etc.) and location, search for bikes by type and availability, borrow a bike for a number of hours and return the borrowed bike.
+The app allows adding/deleting a bike with type and location, displaying all bikes and reservations, searching for a bike by type and availability, reserving the bike and canceling the reservation.

 ### #4.
 Pharmacy products booking system

-The user can view available products and book products to pick up from the pharmacy.
-The user can add/delete products, search for products by name and availability, can display reserved products.
+The app allows adding/deleting a product with name, type and location, displaying all products and bookings, searching for a product by name and availability, booking the product and canceling the booking.

 ### #5.
 Train wagons tracking system

-The user can view trains and wagons, search for wagons by id and type (cereal, oil ...), count how many wagons of type x there are, add/remove trains, add/remove wagons from/to the front/back of the train.
+The app allows adding/deleting a train with an id, adding/deleting a wagon with id and type, displaying all trains and wagons, searching for a wagon by id and type, coupling/decoupling wagons from/to a train.

 ## Building/Running from source with `gcc`